tyzbit/acars-processor/README.md

   - Yes/no question about the message: "Is this message above 50 in terms of the anger rating?" (combined with the first example).
-  - Processing text: Process his text to remove excessive caps, spelling errors and remove anything that isn't prose so it reads naturally and logically"
+  - Processing text: "Process this text to remove excessive caps, spelling errors and remove anything that isn't prose so it reads naturally and logically"

 ## Available Receivers